Ouch (song): Music video

 The music video was released on to YouTube on 21 May 2008 and it was directed by George Burt.
-As of 11 January 2009, Ouch has had over 10 million views.
 On 30 September 2008 an unedited version hit the popular video sharing site YouTube.
 The video begins with Dappy in a romantic setting with another woman whilst Tulisa is seen walking toward the house with a large suitcase after arriving from tour.
 Another scene then features all group members standing side-by-side in a black room with white and blue neon lights.
 Tulisa is visible singing on a balcony which looks over the city as wind blows through her hair.
 After entering the house, Tulisa walks up the staircase as she sings and uses hand gestures to perform the 'One step, two step, three step, four' lyric.
 She then walks into her bedroom only to find her boyfriend (not Fazer) in their bed with another woman, the woman then gets upset and shouts "Name's Shaniqua and what?" which has become a famous catchphrase for N-Dubz.
 Her boyfriend and Tulisa then start pushing each other around out of frustration from the situation.
 Tulisa starts throwing house objects at Fazer, who wears numerous types of outfits throughout the music video.
 Dappy is also seen performing on a rooftop.
 In the next scene, Tulisa takes her bag and gets into the car and starts driving whilst Fazer is holding onto the car, upset, and trying to stop her from driving away.
 As a result, Dappy has another new woman visit him and a romantic situation then occurs between the two of them as Shanikwa walks in on them with a response of anger.
 The second woman can also be seen slapping Dappy.
 In another scene, Tulisa can be seen singing whilst another man holds her.
 Tulisa also takes on a pair of black sunglasses later on, in the scene with her singing on the balcony.
 Fazer is featured in scenes throughout the video, and he can also be seen being slapped for infidelity.
 The music video received a nomination at the 2008 Urban Music Awards for 'Best Music Video' alongside the likes of Tinchy Stryder and DJ Ironik.